By: Editorial Team | Posted: December 31, 2015 | Updated: December 20, 2023

 In the table above we estimate a rough total annual cost for each product.
 The products typically come with some up-front fee, and a monthly fee, but we think comparing annual total cost is a good way to have a single number to compare.

-The pricing here is based on the prices we actually paid (in Oct, Nov or Dec 2015), but modified to reflect the lower prices we could have got if we signed up for an annual plan.
-In reality, we typically signed up to pay by the month, which costs a bit more.
+The pricing here is based on the prices shown on the company’s websites as of February 2021.
 In some cases there are specific features you can add for additional cost, but we ignored that for the purposes of comparison — except for fall detection which we called out in a separate column.
 In our product analysis pages, we include links to the company websites where you can see the latest prices.
 Use the table above only as a guide please.

 The way the emergency response industry works is that a handful of companies make actual hardware products that are then remarketed under a variety of different names by a much larger group of resellers.
 This is why, when you look at our selection tool and search for products by characteristics, you see a number of identical-looking products with different names, from different vendors.
 Thus the results above apply to a broad range of products from different vendors.

 We did not test the GreatCall Jitterbug, although it gets excellent reviews, simply because, as a cell phone with built in emergency button, it is a little different from other products in this analysis.
-It uses the same 5 star response service as both the Splash and the 5 Star App, both of which we did study.
+It uses the same 5 star response service as other GreatCall products.

 For each of the products we reviewed, you can read detailed, hands-on test results in the detailed product analysis for that product.
 We also have included some desk analysis for all the other products in our database.
 You can access all this material through our main report home page here.